Adam Crooks (activist)

-Rev. Adam Crooks (May 3, 1824 – December 15, 1874) was a Wesleyan Methodist minister who promoted total abstinence from alcohol and the abolition of slavery.
+Rev. Adam Crooks (May 3, 1824 – December 15, 1874) was an American Wesleyan Methodist minister who promoted total abstinence from alcohol and the abolition of slavery.

 "If Orange Scott can be called the founder of the Wesleyan Methodist Connection, Adam Crooks would have to be named its perpetrator."

 "Duty Respecting the Temperance Movement"

 Rev. Crooks wrote, "Not enough that we do our neighbor no harm.
 Not enough that we do him all the good we can personally.
 We may not innocently stand by and permit the infliction of injuries by others.